Posts tagged parkrun

 Completing all Dorset parkruns

-There are currently 9 parkrun events in present-day Dorset of which I have not yet completed any.
-The first was Poole which started on April 2nd 2011 and the newest is Durlston Country Park which started on March 19th 2022.
+There are currently 10 parkrun events in present-day Dorset of which I have not yet completed any.
+The first was Poole which started on April 2nd 2011 and the newest is Highcliffe Beach which started on December 13th 2025.
 The name for having completed all parkrun events in the county is The Dor Set

-Bournemouth and Moors Valley were in historic Hampshire but are now part of present-day Dorset.
+Bournemouth, Moors Valley and Highcliffe Beach were in historic Hampshire but are now part of present-day Dorset.

 The interactive maps below take you to the approximate location for the course, typically the centre of the park.
 See the course instructions in the parkrun page for each event for specific directions to the start.
 Course maps show the route at the time that I ran it and may have changed since then.